erroronline1/caro/readme.md

 * if you process regularly provided CSV-dumps you can probably use the [CSV Processor](#csv-processor))
 * if you get access to the database e.g. via SQL you can set up a respective settings set within config.ini or config.env to establish a connection, e.g. named after your class
 * use the `UTILITY::identifier()`-method with `verify`-parameter to obtain the identifier for matching order-data
+* provided data dumps are accessible via `UTILITY::directory('erp_documents') . '/intended_name.csv'`
+* custom csv dumps are recommended to be stored within `UTILITY::directory('tmp')` for regular cleanup

+`UTILITY`-methods can be found in api/_utility.php.

 [Content](#content)